Patients and Visitors

 - Not go to any locations in the facility other than the room of the patient they are visiting.
 Hospital cafeterias are closed to visitors.

-These restrictions are for the protection of patients, employees, visitors, and the public, and consistent with guidance from governmental authorities, and are adopted for the purpose of reducing the potential for propagation of the COVID-19 virus.
-These restrictions are imposed by order of the MaineHealth President and Chief Medical Officer.
+These visitation safety measures are for the protection of patients, employees, visitors, and the public, and consistent with guidance from governmental authorities, and are adopted for the purpose of reducing the potential for propagation of the COVID-19 virus.
+These visitation safety measures are imposed by order of the MaineHealth President and Chief Medical Officer.

 Patient Safety at Memorial Hospital